datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 #### Save the Plot

-Once you've worked through this code chunk and have a plot that looks very similar to the plot in the original publication (and that you see above), you'll want to use `ggsave()` to save this plot to figures/explanatory_figures.
+Once you've worked through this code chunk and have a plot that looks very similar to the plot in the original publication (and that you see above), you'll want to use `ggsave()` to **save this plot to figures/explanatory_figures**.
 Save this figure as "steak_R.png".
 Do this using the partial code in the code chunk `save-plot`.

 #### Create Your Own Exploratory Plot: `meat-plot`

-Now, you'll want to generate an explanatory figure on your own.
+Now, you'll want to **generate an explanatory figure on your own**.
 Use these data to generate a second explanatory plot.
 It should tell us something new about the data.
 You can use any column in the data frame.
-But, make sure that the figure is something that could be presented or shown to a boss.
-Add this code to `meat-plot`
+But, make sure that the figure is something that could be presented or shown to a boss. **Add this code to `meat-plot`**.

+A quick reminder, generating plots can take a while.
+Be patient as you make mistakes.
+[Google](google.com) and [StackOverlow](stackoverflow.com) are your friends - use them when you're stuck!

 #### Save Your Explanatory plot

-After you're happy with your very own explanatory plot, use `ggsave()` again to save this plot to figures/explanatory_figures.
+After you're happy with your very own explanatory plot, use `ggsave()` again to **save this plot to figures/explanatory_figures**.
 Be sure to use a filename other than "steak_R.png".
-You don't want to overwrite the plot you've already saved.
-Add this code to the code chunk `save-meat-plot.`
+You don't want to overwrite the plot you've already saved. **Add this code to the code chunk `save-meat-plot`.**

 ### Add Markdown Text to .Rmd